Toronto family forced to dismantle, move backyard 'pirate ship' after complaint to city | CBC News

 CBC News asked the City of Toronto to explain which bylaw the pirate ship violates and how, but officials weren't able to provide a statement before publishing time.
 And his next door neighbours told CBC Toronto they weren't the ones who lodged the complaint.

-It had taken Konstantinidis two months to complete the pirate ship, and it was only up for about a week when bylaw officers spoke to them.
+It had taken Konstantinidis two months to complete the pirate ship, and it was only up for about a week when bylaw officers spoke to the family.

 Voula Konstantinidis said she and her husband were shocked.